Latest posts

 Three legacy modeling paradigms - Dimensional, Vault, and Metric Store - pressing against a cracked wall that opens onto a flowing semantic graph.

-Breaking the 20-Year Deadlock in Data Modeling
+Breaking the 20-Year Deadlock in Data Modeling: From Tables to Meaning

 Why dimensional, vault, and metric-store paradigms all hit the same wall - and what comes next.